Lam-Hoang-Gia-Huy/Laundry-platform---Staff/README.md

-# Laundry Middle Platform
+# Laundry Platform

-The Laundry Middle Platform is a comprehensive system designed to streamline and manage laundry services.
+The Laundry Platform is a comprehensive system designed to streamline and manage laundry services.
 It involves four main actors: administrators, stores, customers, and delivery staff.

 ## Actors and Roles